kadamandersson/kadamandersson.github.io/index.md

 - **Melker Bild** is working on a Bayesian filtering using a backward SDE approach.
 Supervised by [Kasper Bågmark](https://bagmark.wordpress.com) at Chalmers.

 - **Joel Axelsson** is working on deep learning approximation of conditional expectations and weak Bayesian filtering.
-Supervised by [Patrik Albin](https://www.math.chalmers.se/~palbin/) at Chalmers and partly myself.
+Supervised by [Patrik Albin](https://www.math.chalmers.se/~palbin/) at Chalmers.